 I find the song choice boards encourage all the children to become more involved and make decisions in allowing them to decide which song to sing.
 This really gives the children some independence and a sense of responsibility.
 By making the song choice boards and seeing the involvement of all the children I really can see now the significance of using visual aids in the early years setting.
 I am really pleased that the visual song choice boards worked out so well and I am already planning my next visual aid to add to our setting.

 The LINC programme would like to express its sincere thanks to Carrie for sharing her experience with us.
-Applications for the programme open in March 2019, for more see www.lincprogramme.ie.
+Applications for the 2020 programme close on November 6, at 4pm, for more see www.lincprogramme.ie.

 You may also like:

 Minister O’Gorman commends the dedication of early years educators and encourages them to avail of the opportunity to apply for the award-winning LINC Programme.